 Shortly after beginning my job, I noticed that the Maintenance Superintendent, also my NCOIC, and boss began treating me differently than the guys.
 It made me feel uncomfortable, because I didn’t want the guys I worked with to be resentful.
 But, I also knew that I was a great troop, so I ate up all the extra responsibility that was assigned thinking he must recognize that I am a true leader.
 No, that was not the case at all.
-Eerily similar to the recruiter, my NCOIC was beginning to set up his attack.
+Eerily similar to the recruiter, my NCOIC was beginning to set up his attacks.
 He began assigning me jobs that would isolate me so that he could make his move.
 He would give me the assignment, then show up unexpectedly to “check in on me,” but instead forced himself on me every chance he got.
 I could not escape.
 The abuse escalated over time and he became more abusive the more I resisted and told him NO. His attitude was that I should be flattered that he wanted me.
 I was in pain.
 I was there to do a job, to serve my country, why must I deal with this?

 The more I fought him off and begged him to stop, the more he would escalate.
 He regularly forced himself on me, but when I fought back, he called me names and belittled me.
 He would tell me that my breasts were too small and tell me that it would be in my best interest.
 I was too scared to report this behavior because he was the Commander’s right hand man.
 And in the military, rank does come with its privileges including the higher rank you are the more credibility you have with the Commander.
 After what happened with the recruiter and the technical school instructor, I was already fearful of rank and abuse of authority.